pragnyavootla/GrowQuest-Planner/README.md

 The application updates instantly without requiring page reloads, creating a smooth and responsive user experience.

+## Theme Switching (Morning & Night Mode)

+I added a theme toggle that lets users switch between a light “morning mode” and a dark “night mode.”
+The morning mode uses soft, light green tones for a fresh and calm feel, while the night mode switches to darker shades for better viewing in low light.
+This is handled using JavaScript by toggling a `dark` class on the body, and the button icon changes between ☀ and ☾ to reflect the current mode.

 ## Conclusion

 GrowQuest Planner combines productivity tools with a calming plant-growth concept.
 Through nature-inspired visuals, real-time progress tracking, due date monitoring, and interactive task management, the application transforms everyday planning into a more engaging and rewarding experience.